sampaiodias/UniTween/README.md

   Tweens with zero coding in a fast and maintainable workflow
 </h3>
 <p align="center">
-		UniTween is a powerful open-source tween framework for Unity built using DOTween and Odin Inspector
+		UniTween is a powerful open-source tween framework for Unity built using <a href="https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676">DOTween</a> and <a href="https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041">Odin Inspector</a>
 </p>

 </p>